JrVerbiest/jrverbiest.github.io/README.md

 # Joeri Verbiest - PhD MSc

+**Electronics Engineer - Researcher Embedded Machine learning**

-**Engineer & Researcher** with a demonstrated history of working in research and industry, from proof of concept to product.
+Engineer with +19y experience and a demonstrated history of working in research and industry: telecommunication, RF, preclinical imaging and medical.

 <br>